probot/probot/docs/github-api.md

 ## GraphQL API

-Use `context.github.graphql` to make requests to the [GitHub GraphQL API](https://developer.github.com/v4/).
+Use `context.octokit.graphql` to make requests to the [GitHub GraphQL API](https://developer.github.com/v4/).

 Here is an example of the same autoresponder app from above that comments on opened issues, but this time with GraphQL: